AlonLuboshitz/Arkanoid_Game/README.md

 - Otherwise, open the cmd from the folder location and type:
  >ant compile

-you should see a new bin folder in
+you should see a new bin folder in the father folder.

+- To run the program type:
+> ant run Ass6Game

+The game should run.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM3NTE5MDQ1Myw5NDcxNDMyMjcsLTEzNj
-U2Nzc1NzNdfQ==
+eyJoaXN0b3J5IjpbLTEyNTc3MTUyNDgsOTQ3MTQzMjI3LC0xMz
+Y1Njc3NTczXX0=
 -->